 Events and Fundraising

-Kristi Hildebrand, MSN, CPNP-AC was lead organizer of the inaugural UNC Spina Bifida Family Conference and Reunion held on October 5 at the St. Thomas More Church in Chapel Hill.
-This fun-filled day included education, activities and networking opportunities for UNC pediatric spina bifida patients and their families, and was a collaborative effort between the UNC Departments of Neurosurgery, Physical Medicine and Rehabilitation, Urology, Orthopedics, and Physical and Occupational Therapy.
-Special thanks to our sponsors: UNC Health Care; Affordable Medical; Sophysa; and Tim Donahoe and Melody Watral.
+Kristi Hildebrand, MSN CPNP-AC was lead organizer of the inaugural UNC Spina Bifida Family Conference and Reunion held on October 5, 2019 at the St. Thomas More Church in Chapel Hill.
+This fun-filled day included education, activities and networking opportunities for UNC pediatric neurosurgery faculty and staff, and for UNC pediatric spina bifida patients and their families.
+This event was a collaborative effort between the UNC Departments of Neurosurgery, Physical Medicine and Rehabilitation, Urology, Orthopedics, and Physical and Occupational Therapy.
+Special thanks to our sponsors: UNC Health; Affordable Medical; Sophysa; and Tim Donahoe and Melody Watral.
 More Photos >

 The 5th annual Head for the Cure 5K Run/Walk had another year of growth and success.
 Held on September 7 in Southern Village, the event raised $47,700 with over 500 participants and 25 teams – significantly exceeding our goals.
 One patient, a Verizon employee, had a team of over 100 supporters, and his story inspired Verizon offices in Michigan and Texas to hold their own virtual walks in support of his fundraising campaign.
 Many thanks to everyone who participated and donated funds to benefit the UNC Brain Tumor Program and the Brain Tumor Trials Collaborative.

 Several members of the UNC Neurosurgery Department participated in the Ellie Helton Memorial 5K Run/Walk on October 12 in support of the Brain Aneurysm Foundation.